 History of the CFF

-In 1955, when the life expectancy of patients with cystic fibrosis was lower than 10 years, a group of concerned parents joined forces to fight the disease.
-The first years of the Cystic Fibrosis Foundation were filled with obstacles because little was known about the disease.
-Still, families continued to work and six years after the CFF was established, the group had already created two centers for the treatment of CF and an accredited care center network.
+In 1955, when the life expectancy of patients with cystic fibrosis was fewer than 10 years, a group of concerned parents joined forces to fight the disease.
+The first years of the CFF were filled with obstacles because little was known about the disease.
+Still, families continued to work, and six years after the CFF was established, the group had already created two centers for the treatment of CF and an accredited care center network.

-Note: Cystic Fibrosis News Today is strictly a news and information website about the disease.
+Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.